-In year one, you will take one compulsory English module, and three compulsory Film Studies modules:
+In year one, you will take one compulsory English module, and two compulsory Film Studies modules:

 Reading, Theory, and Interpretation (ESH102) [Show/hide module description]